sinzii/drafts/coong_wallet.md

 As users, we love the website-based wallet experience that the [NEAR wallet](https://wallet.near.org/) bring to the NEAR ecosystem where users can connect to dapps using their favorite browsers and access their wallet smoothly inside the same browser on both desktop & mobile.

-With that inspiration, we propose to build SubProfile, a website-based multi-chain wallet, to bring the similar experience to Polkadot & Kusama ecosystem with which we believe it will bring a huge benefits to both users & the ecosystem.
+With that inspiration, we propose to build Coong, a website-based multi-chain wallet, to bring the similar experience to Polkadot & Kusama ecosystem with which we believe it will bring a huge benefits to both users & the ecosystem.

 ### Project Details

 #### Design Goals
 - Compatible with `@polkadot/extension` API
     - Most the wallet in the ecosystem are now following `@poladot/extension` API which is widely used now in the ecosystem.
-So being compatible `@polkadot/extension` API will help dapps can easily integrate with SubProfile within a few steps.
+So being compatible `@polkadot/extension` API will help dapps can easily integrate with Coong within a few steps.
     - The `@polkadot/extension` API allows dapps to call into the wallet to access granted information (connected accounts) as well as asking for permission/approval (request to access accounts, sign transaction, …), dapps can also subscribe to changes happened inside the wallet.
 Those ability seems to be impossible with the redirection-based approach that the Near wallet is using.
-    - The approach that SubProfile would take is similar to how dapps interact with extension-based wallets which is via `window.postMessage` API.
+    - The approach that Coong would take is similar to how dapps interact with extension-based wallets which is via `window.postMessage` API.
-        - To access granted information or subscribe to changes from the wallet, dapps will send/receive messages via an iframe loading SubProfile wallet, the iframe will be injected inside dapps via SubProfile SDK
+        - To access granted information or subscribe to changes from the wallet, dapps will send/receive messages via an iframe loading Coong wallet, the iframe will be injected inside dapps via Coong SDK
-        - To ask for users’ permission/approval, dapps would open a child tab of SubProfile wallet using `window.open` API, the `window.open` will return a window object of the child tab allowing wallet & dapps to send messages back and forth via `window.postMessage`
+        - To ask for users’ permission/approval, dapps would open a child tab of Coong wallet using `window.open` API, the `window.open` will return a window object of the child tab allowing wallet & dapps to send messages back and forth via `window.postMessage`
         - We have created a PoC to demonstrate how dapps can interact with a website-based wallet to ask for accounts access & sign dummy data.
-[Live demo here](https://subprofile-dapp.netlify.app/)
+[Live demo here](https://coong-dapp.netlify.app/)
 - Security first
     - We believe a wallet not only should be easy to use but also can secure users’ information.
-SubProfile is a non-custodial wallet, users’ private keys & seed phrase will be encrypted and stored in `localStorage` of the browsers, and can only be decrypted by users’ wallet password.
+Coong is a non-custodial wallet, users’ private keys & seed phrase will be encrypted and stored in `localStorage` of the browsers, and can only be decrypted by users’ wallet password.

 #### Account Creation
-SubProfile is a hierarchical deterministic (HD) wallet following the idea of [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki), which only requires users to back up only one seed phrase upon setting up the wallet, new accounts will be created by deriving from the setup seed and an account index number as the derivation path (`{seed_phrase}//{index}`), `index` number will be started from `0` and increased one by one as new accounts are created.
+Coong is a hierarchical deterministic (HD) wallet following the idea of [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki), which only requires users to back up only one seed phrase upon setting up the wallet, new accounts will be created by deriving from the setup seed and an account index number as the derivation path (`{seed_phrase}//{index}`), `index` number will be started from `0` and increased one by one as new accounts are created.
 The first account will be created without derivation path, this is to be compatible with the Polkadot{.js} wallet.

-SubProfile also supports import accounts by private keys, but those accounts cannot be recovered by the setup seed phrase, so they will be labeled as `Imported Account`.
+Coong also supports import accounts by private keys, but those accounts cannot be recovered by the setup seed phrase, so they will be labeled as `Imported Account`.

 #### Integration Process into Dapps
 - Developers need to install SubProfile SDK (`@subprofile/sdk`) into the dapps and run SubProfile wallet initialization upon loading dapps to [inject the SubProfile API](https://github.com/polkadot-js/extension#injection-information).